 21.1(2) Existing equipment.
 All existing equipment, as defined herein, shall be operated in conformance with applicable emission standards specified in 567—Chapter 23 or as otherwise specified herein; except that the performance standards specified in 567—subrule 23.1(2) shall not apply to existing equipment.

 21.1(3) Emissions inventory.
 The person responsible for equipment as defined herein shall provide information on fuel use, materials processed, air contaminants emitted (including greenhouse gases as “greenhouse gas” is defined in rule 567—20.2(455B)), estimated rate of emissions, periods of emissions or other air pollution information to the director upon the director’s written request for use in compiling and maintaining an emissions inventory for evaluation of the air pollution situation in the state and its various parts.
-Until December 31, 2022, the information requested shall be submitted on forms or by electronic format specified by the department.
-On or after January 1, 2023, the information requested shall be submitted in the electronic format specified by the department, if electronic submittal is provided.
+The information requested shall be submitted in the electronic format specified by the department, if electronic submittal is provided.
 All information in regard to both actual and allowable emissions shall be public records, and any publication of such data shall be limited to actual and allowable air contaminant emissions.

-21.1(4) Emissions inventory to fulfill requirements of the Clean Air Interstate Rule (CAIR).
-Rescinded IAB 2/15/17, effective 3/22/17.
+21.1(4) Reserved

 21.1(5) Public availability of data.
-Emission data obtained from owners or operators of stationary sources under the provisions of 21.1(3) will be correlated with applicable emission limitations and other control measures.
-All such emission data and correlations will be available during normal business hours at the quarters of the department.
-The director may designate one or more additional places where such data and correlations will be available for public inspection.
+Emission data obtained from owners or operators of stationary sources under the provisions of 21.1(3) will be made available to the public on the department’s website and upon request.

 21.1(6) Maintenance of record.
 Each owner or operator of any stationary source, as defined herein, shall, upon notification from the director, maintain records of the nature and amounts of air contaminant emissions from such source and any other information as may be deemed necessary by the commission to determine whether such source is in compliance with the applicable emission limitations or other control measures.

-a.
 The information recorded shall be summarized and reported monthly to the director on forms furnished by the department.
 The initial reporting period shall commence 60 days from the date the director issues notification of the record-keeping requirements.
+Records shall be retained by the owner or operator for two years after the date on which the pertinent report is submitted.

 567—21.2(455B) Variances.